KrushCom/company/job-engineer.md

 About Us
 ========

+We are the Austin based, development team of Aggregato Krush - a global telecommunications company with a focus in white label solutions, robust API offerings, and diversified consumer markets.

+Our Austin team is unique: we’ve got the energy and spirit of a startup while enjoying the security and leadership of an international organization.
+Responsive web portals are our forte, and we work with the latest PHP techniques and SOLID principles so we can focus on what matters most - creating great products and solving unique problems.

-Krush Communications is founded on the ideals of delivering a quality product and understanding the needs of our customers.
-Our goal is to provide digitally distributed offerings on a global market with a dedicated focus in the United States, Australia, and the United Kingdom.
+As a global leader in pinless retail and prepaid telecommunications, we are committed to continually expanding our portfolio and customer base through through targeted innovations.
+Our offerings include a vast array of “white label" solutions for selling international products and integrating with third-party carriers.
+Our network encompasses the globe with key markets in the United States, Australia, and the United Kingdom.

-When it comes to our technologies, we are a company that strives to stay lean by developing the best solutions with the latest concepts.
-Our engineers have the opportunity to integrate with a variety of APIs, develop large-scale PHP projects, and manage diverse system designs.

-We are opening an Austin office of 8-10 staff conveniently located near the Metro Rail and are looking to build a small engineering team who can develop and grow together.
-We offer flexible hours with the ability to work from home when needed.
+We offer company paid medical benefits, an ample amount of paid time-off, free caffeine, and flexible work hours to ensure that our team is developing at their peak.

 Who We Want
 ============

-We are looking for PHP Software Engineers with 2-5 years of development experience who will work with our API, white label, web portal, and telecom solutions.
-We crave smart, energetic employees who work well with a small team, enjoy seeing a project to completion, and have an "open source" attitude when it comes to criticism and sharing ideas.
+We are looking for smart, energetic, PHP Software Engineers with 2+ years of development experience who will work with our API, white label, web portal, and telecom solutions.
+You must work well with a small collaborative team, enjoy seeing a project to completion, and have an "open source" attitude when it comes to criticism and sharing ideas.

 Experience in the following is a must: